-The popular Aspects of Gardens Series returns for 2020.
-Taking place during our Spring term, two illustrated talks featuring renowned speakers who are experts in their field, will look to explore garden history and design.
+The popular Aspects of Gardens Series will return this Summer.
+Two illustrated talks featuring renowned speakers who are experts in their field, will look to explore garden history and design.
 Sharing their knowledge, stories and anecdotes, each talk promises to be both entertaining and insightful, so saving the date is strongly advised.
-We are delighted to announce that the following talks will take place:

 For any enquiries please contact the Short Course Team by emailing firstname.lastname@example.org.

 Pip Smith is a Landscape Designer with over 14 years’ experience working as a professional horticulturist.
 Trained to degree level in horticulture and having achieved an MA in Landscape Architecture, he’s held the post of Head Gardener at several private and public gardens, most recently at the highly acclaimed Wollerton Old Hall in Shropshire.
 He established his Worcestershire based design studio in 2021.
 Using his previous experience and taking inspiration from the natural world, Pip creates imaginative, sympathetic, and long-lasting designs for his clients.

 Horticulture is a diverse industry.
 Pip will talk about his career from Head Gardener to Landscape Designer and the opportunities he’s encountered along the way.
 Examining some great examples of landscape creativity, this talk will discover how gardening and the arts are closely linked.

 Melania Bugiani (MA Architecture, MA Landscape Architecture, Ph.D.
 Landscape Architecture, Advanced Course in Visual Arts, University Researcher and International Lecturer).